Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Bilateral Trade

-Before proceeding with the following claims it will be useful to note a few facts we will reuse.
+The following facts will be useful.
 Let $x$ and $y$ be bids of the buyer and seller, respectively.
-Whenever our bilateral trade mechanism is IR and efficient then for all $x \ge y$ we require $p_B(x,y) \le x$ and $p_S(x,y) \ge y$, while for $x < y$ we have $-p_B(x,y) \ge 0$ and hence $p_B(x,y) = 0$.
-Therefore whenever trade does not take place the utility of the buyer is 0 no matter her true type.
-In \Cref{lem:bnom-threshold} and \Cref{lem:wnom-threshold} we will prove that when we have a single-line mechanism the curves representing the best- and worst-case outcomes of $f$ are constant.
-Since the buyer receives value from the item while the seller incurs a cost then by \Cref{thm:overlapping} the outcomes at her best- and worst-case outcomes must be non-decreasing in her bid $x$; conversely since the seller incurs a cost for producing the item then her curve must be non-increasing.
-Since $f \in \{0,1\}$ and our mechanism is either BNOM or WNOM then there must be a threshold $\theta \in [0,1]$ at which, for all bids that are at least this threshold, the output of $f$ flips from one value to the other, depending on the player we are analysing.
-For the buyer we must have $f(x,\beta_x) = f(x,\omega_x) = 1$ for all $x \ge \theta$, while for the seller we require $f(\beta_y,y) = f(\omega_y,y) = 0$ for all $y \ge \theta$.
-We will show that these thresholds are placed at the extremes, i.e. 0 or 1.
+For any efficient IR mechanism we require $p_B(x,y) \le x$ and $p_S(x,y) \ge y$ for all $x \ge y$, while for $x < y$ we have $p_B(x,y) = 0$.
+Therefore whenever trade does not take place the utility of the buyer is 0 no matter her valuation.
+In \Cref{lem:bnom-wnom-threshold} we show that for a single-line mechanism the curves representing the best- and worst-case outcomes of $f$ are constant.
+Since the buyer values the item while the seller incurs a cost for it then by \Cref{thm:overlapping} the best- and worst-case outcomes of $f$ must be non-decreasing for the buyer and non-increasing for the seller.
+If $M=(f,p)$ is NOM and $f$ takes values in $\{0,1\}$ then there must be a threshold at which, for all bids that are at least this threshold for some player, their best- or worst-case allocation from the mechanism flips from one value to the other.
+We formalise this in the following lemma and show for both the buyer and the seller that these thresholds must be placed at the extremes, namely, 0 or 1.

-\begin{lemma} In any efficient, IR, single-line BNOM mechanism $\mathcal{M}$ the best-case outcomes occur for both the buyer and the seller when the trade is executed, regardless of their bid. \end{lemma}
+\begin{lemma} In any efficient, IR, single-line BNOM mechanism the best-case outcomes always occur for both the buyer and the seller when the trade is executed, while in any efficient, IR, single-line WNOM mechanism the worst-case outcomes always occur for both the buyer and the seller when the trade is not executed. \end{lemma}